mayfield/memspeed/README.md

  * Care is taken to prevent compilers (gcc, clang) from optimizing out the loop.
  * Data written to memory is altered between iterations but is not verified, i.e. write-only.
- * Some of the test strategies use "njon-temporal" instructions, sometimes called streaming or out of order writes.
+ * Some of the test strategies use non-temporal instructions, sometimes called streaming or out of order writes.
 This can be faster on lower end CPUs and/or with higher buffer sizes that exceed CPU caches.
  * If you're interested in exploring your cache sizes, play with the buffer size and observe the